-ntroduction

 State law requires each school board to hold an organizational meeting following the consolidated election held in odd-numbered years.
-This pamphlet describes the legal requirements and provides a process for smoothly and efficiently accomplishing those requirements.
+This document describes those legal requirements and provides a process for smoothly and efficiently seating new board members and organizing the school board.

-The board should have policy to address the organizational meeting and will want to make certain that the processes used in the organizational meeting are aligned with that policy.
+The board should have a policy in place to address the organizational meeting and will want to ensure the processes used in the organizational meeting are aligned with that policy.
+See PRESS Sample Policy 2:210, Organizational School Board Meeting.
 In addition to the legally required process, board members may weigh other considerations, including a show of respect for the traditions of the board and expressions of gratitude for retiring members.

 The organizational meeting must be held in open session, and the board must:

-- seat new members,

-- elect officers, and

-- set a time and place for regular meetings.